arnoldmartinez/book-notes/object oriented javascript second edition.md

 You can declare (and optionally initialize) several variables with a single *var* statement; just separate the declarations with a comma:

 var v1, v2, v3 = 'hello', v4 = 4, v5;

+#### Variables are case sensitive

+Variables names are case sensitive.
+You can easily verify this statement using your JavaScript console.
+Try typing this, pressing *Enter* after each line:

+var case_matters = 'lower';
+var CASE_MATTERS = 'upper';
+case_matters;
+CASE_MATTERS;